HxHippy/PWGen/website/docs/user-guide/passwords.md

 # Password Management

-Master the art of secure password storage and management with PwGen.
+Master the art of secure password storage and management with PwGen-rust.

 ## Overview

-PwGen's password management system provides secure, encrypted storage for all your login credentials.
+PwGen-rust's password management system provides secure, encrypted storage for all your login credentials using AES-256-GCM encryption with Argon2 key derivation.
 Each password entry can include multiple fields and metadata for comprehensive organization.

 ## Entry Structure